MrMLynch/kmdAirdrop/README.md

 ### Error checks:
 - daemon running
 - config file present
-- sufficient funds loaded
+- sufficient funds loaded if amount_send.sh is used

+- manual broadcast of signed tx - you should check it is correct by using `komodo-cli decoderawtransaction <signed_tx>`

-### Edit config.json.example and change name to config.json
+### Edit amount_config.json.example / percentage_config.json.exampl and change name to amount_config.json / percentage_config.json
 - addresses and indexes must be unique
 - set change address to an address you control as any leftovers will be sent there

-### Run script with ./send.sh
+### Run script with ./amount_send.sh or ./percentage_send.sh as desired

 ### Once script has finished copy the signed tx and broadcast in any KMD insight explorer
 - [Dexstats.info](http://kmd.explorer.dexstats.info/tx/send)